acao780/Making-Journey/journal-pages/week-06.md

 ## Independent Study

 ### 1. Consultation Reflection  (需要修改）
 During the proposal consultation, I met with my instructor to discuss my project.
 I explained my idea about creating a food diary that tracks both my eating behavior and daily caloric intake.
-I shared my personal experience of losing weight last year and how this motivated me to take better care of my body.
+I shared my personal experience of having a medicine cause weight losing, having an irregular eating habits and how this motivated me to take better care of my body through mindful eating.

-The instructor asked several helpful questions.
-First, he asked who my audience was.
-This made me think about whether my project was for myself or for others.
-Second, he asked how I would get accurate nutritional data.
-I admitted that I was not sure yet.
-Third, he suggested that I look at established data visualization projects for reference.
+The instructor asked several helpful questions that shifted my thinking.
+First, he asked who my target audience was — myself or others?
+This made me reconsider whether my project was purely personal or should share a broader message.
+Second, he asked how I would obtain accurate nutritional data.
+I admitted that I was still unsure about reliable sources.
+Third, he suggested that I research established data visualization projects for reference and inspiration.

 This discussion changed my direction in a small but important way.
-Before, I thought only about collecting my own data.
-After the consultation, I realized that I needed to make the data meaningful to a wider audience.
-I started to think about how my personal story could connect to larger health issues.
+Before, I focused only on collecting my own data.
+After the consultation, I realized I needed to make the data meaningful to a wider audience.
+I began thinking about how my personal story could connect to larger conversations about health and eating habits.

-I will take two actions based on this consultation.
-First, I will add a column for the "reason" behind each meal.
-This makes the data more than just numbers.
-Second, I will research nutrition APIs to get accurate calorie information. 同时，我需要做更过关于吃饭为什么重要的research，并找一些数据等
+*I will take two actions based on this consultation.
+First, I will add a column for the "emotional reason" behind each meal — why am I eating?
+Am I hungry, bored, stressed, or celebrating?
+This makes the data richer than just numbers.
+Second, I will research nutrition APIs (such as the USDA FoodData Central or Nutritionix) to obtain accurate calorie information.** (这个需要增加一些research）

+**[Insert Photo: Photo 1 — Consultation notes or mind map showing feedback themes]**

 ### 2. Technical Skill Building

-Based on my skills roadmap, my top priority is to learn p5.js for digital visualization.
-利用课堂上制定的技能路线图，解决您的首要技术差距。记录您的学习过程，包括文字和图片证据，并反思您尝试了什么、学到了什么，以及这些如何帮助您推进项目开发（例如，通过提升技能以进行下一步，或者通过发现某些环节存在问题，您需要调整方向）。
-Based on my skills roadmap, my top priority is to learn laser cut design.
-I have used laser cut before, but only for simple projects.
-I need to learn how to design layered data visualizations.

-I drew several circles to represent my data layers.
-Each circle has a different size to show how much I ate.
-I cut these out by hand first to test the idea.

-What I learned is that paper prototyping works well.
-I can see the design quickly without wasting materials.
-I also learned that the stacking idea is visually interesting.
-When I put the layers together, the pattern becomes clear.

-This helps my project because now I know the laser cut direction works.
-I will continue iterating with paper cutouts.
-I will bring these to class for feedback.

 ### 3. Initial Concept Sketch
 Based on my paper sketches from class, I created a more detailed concept.
 The first layer is the physical laser-cut piece.
 Each day is a circular layer.
 The size of the circle shows how much I ate.
 Missing meals create empty spaces.
 When stacked together, these layers show my eating patterns over time.